Music therapy uses music and sound to help express emotions and improve emotional and physical well being.

 We don’t yet know about all the ways music can affect the body.
 But we do know that when music therapy is used in the right way for each person, it can help them to feel better.
 To learn more about its full benefits, we need larger trials across a wider range of cancers.

-There was a review in 2011 of all the studies that used music therapy to help people with cancer physically and psychologically.
-There were 30 trials with a total of 1,891 people.
+A Cochrane review in 2021 looked at all the studies using music therapy to help people with cancer.
+There were 81 trials with a total of 5576 people.

 Music therapy is generally very safe and has no side effects.
 But very loud music or particular types of music might irritate some people or make them feel uncomfortable.